jlevy/og-equity-compensation/README.md

   early, and this can potentially reduce your tax significantly:
   If the shares go up in value, the taxes owed on vesting might be far greater than the taxes owed at the time of receipt.
   - ☝️ Why is it called an *election*?
-Because you are *electing* (choosing) to pay taxes early in exchange for this treatment by the IRS.
+Because you are *electing* (a fancy word for “choosing”) to pay taxes early in exchange for this treatment by the IRS.
+Does the IRS secretly enjoy making simple concepts sound confusing?
+    We’re not sure.
-- An 83(b) election isn’t guaranteed to reduce your taxes, of course.
+- An 83(b) election isn’t guaranteed to reduce your taxes, however.
   For example, the value of the stock may not increase.
   And if you leave the company before you vest, you *don’t* get the taxes you’ve paid back.
 - ❗ You must file the 83(b) election yourself with the IRS